JOSS Paper: SCPN Control¶

 - Cross-module chains: 12 integration tests verify physics consistency across modules (bootstrap→NTM, IPB98→power balance, EPED→Troyon limit, sawtooth→NTM seed, L-H→H-mode→EPED, runaway→SPI trigger).

-Limitations: the nonlinear \(\delta f\) GK solver uses a flux-tube approximation (no global effects or profile shearing); the Sugama collision operator includes pitch-angle scattering and energy diffusion but omits field-particle terms; external GK interfaces are mock-tested (no real Fortran binaries in CI); DIII-D shots use synthetic data, not real MDSplus archives.
+Limitations: the nonlinear \(\delta f\) GK solver uses a flux-tube approximation (no global effects or profile shearing); the Sugama collision operator includes pitch-angle scattering and energy diffusion but omits field-particle terms; external GK interfaces are mock-tested (no real Fortran binaries in CI); DIII-D replay evidence is repository-artefact validation, not live MDSplus or facility-control validation.
 The neural equilibrium has not been cross-validated against P-EFIT on identical equilibria.

 Acknowledgements¶